HMCS Ville de Québec (FFH 332): Service history

-Ville de Québec was laid down on 16 December 1988 at MIL Davie Shipbuilding, Lauzon and launched on 16 May 1991.
+Ville de Québec was laid down on 16 December 1988 at MIL Davie Shipbuilding, Lauzon, Quebec, and launched on 16 May 1991.
 The frigate was commissioned into the Canadian Forces on 14 July 1994 at Quebec City and carries the hull classification symbol FFH 332.

 On 9 February 1995, the ship departed Halifax to participate in the NATO naval exercise "Strong Resolve" off Norway.
 In July, the ship deployed as part of STANAVFORLANT in the Adriatic Sea as part of the blockade force against Yugoslavia.
 The ship returned to Canada in January 1996.
 In 1998, Ville de Québec was among the Canadian naval assets that deployed in the search for Swissair Flight 111.
 In 1999, Ville de Québec joined STANAVFORLANT again for a three-month tour.

 On 2 September 2005 Ville de Québec was deployed with a joint Canadian Forces Maritime Command/Canadian Coast Guard task force to the Gulf of Mexico to assist the United States with disaster relief efforts in Louisiana and Mississippi following Hurricane Katrina.
 300 sailors deployed from the task force to Biloxi, Mississippi to assist in the cleanup and reconstruction and the ships of the task force delivered supplies to Pensacola, Florida.

 In 2008, the frigate deployed as Canada's contribution to Standing NATO Maritime Group 1, NATO's fleet.
 On 6 August 2008, it was announced that Ville de Québec would redeploy and help in the protection of NATO relief for Somalia from pirates.
 The ship arrived on 19 August 2008, escorting World Food Program vessels from Mombasa, Kenya to Mogadishu.